yuto1115/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 No outstanding loans.
-  1a.1.
+  * 1a.1.
 No people are displayed.
+  * Use Case Ends.

   Use Case Ends.